 – that the dark-skinned people destroyed the fair-skinned people in a final great battle

 – that descendants of the former later became known as the American Indians

 – that a record of these people was written on metal plates, and buried in a stone box

 – that these people were destined to help establish the New Jerusalem in America

 Virtually all non-Mormon experts in the field, and even some Mormon experts at the risk of excommunication, have concluded that the archaeological, linguistic, and/or genetic evidence does not support the above claims (forcing a partial concession by the main Mormon church in 2006 when it changed its introduction to the Book of Mormon).

 3. The religious and Semitic complexity of the Book of Mormon can be explained by Joseph Smith’s prior involvement with Sidney Rigdon, an educated preacher whose mentor’s unique restorationist theology is discernible throughout the book, except significantly where Rigdon disagreed with that mentor (such as regarding common property, special gifts, and extra-biblical authority, all of which Rigdon and the Book of Mormon endorsed against his mentor).
 In Book of Mormon passages that reflect Rigdon’s views, there has been found a disproportionate frequency of terminology characteristic of Rigdon’s teachings, notably the phrase “children of men.”

-4. A similar word pattern has been found in other Mormon scriptures – Doctrine and Covenants, Book of Moses, and a modified Bible – discrediting them also as God’s supposed revelations to Smith.
-The Book of Abraham, a further Mormon scripture, purports to be a translation by Smith from Egyptian papyri, but both Mormon and non-Mormon Egyptologists have agreed that this is a false translation, and that the papyri are funerary texts having nothing to do with Abraham.
+4. A similar word pattern has been found in other Mormon scriptures – Doctrine and Covenants, Book of Moses, a modified Bible – discrediting them also as God’s supposed revelations to Smith.
+The Book of Abraham, a further Mormon scripture, purports to be a translation by Smith from Egyptian papyri, but Mormon and non-Mormon Egyptologists alike have agreed that this is a false translation, and that the papyri are funerary texts having nothing to do with Abraham.